 We began the task of re-advertising our play for the new showdates of December 13-15, and announced our plans to work with those who had pre-ordered tickets.
 At this point we knew this play was out of our hands, and completely in the hands of the Lord.
 “That the excellency of the power may be of God, and not of us”, was truly borne out in the 2013 production.
 He blessed us with good health for our actors, and wonderful crowds for all four shows.
 In total, about 800 people came to see Scrooge find redemption.

 ACC 2015 saw at least two firsts.
 All 4 audiences were at capacity, and we surprised the audience (and the cast!) with snow in the final Street Scene for the first time ever!

 A Christmas Carol 2017 was wonderful!
 Five Showdates brought about 1500 people to witness the life-changing story of a Miser who found grace.

 Our friend and cast member, Jon Harvey, went to be with the Lord in November of 2018.
 His passing left a hole in our hearts as well as our cast, as he had become well known for portraying Scrooge for 7 productions (2005-2017).
 As we prayed about how to proceed with the show, we continually felt God’s leading to move forward, and knew that Jon would be excited for us to continue on.
 The Lord filled our 2019 cast with both familiar faces and new friends who all became a close ACC family, and Matt Ortega took on the role of Scrooge.
 Six shows brought over 1,600 people through the King Opera House doors, to witness this wonderful Christmas story of redemption, grace, and hope.

-We are so thankful for all the ways God has used this production to impact lives each year!
+We are so thankful for all the ways God has used Earthen Vessels Drama Company through the years, to impact lives for His Kingdom!